DonKult/dotPageMod/README.md

   specific scheme
 * your JavaScript/CSS works even if the page has them blocked by a _Content Security Policy_ or [uMatrix](https://github.com/gorhill/uMatrix)
+* your PageMods apply to the top window (not to frames) and apply to exisiting pages on (re)load
+* on deactivation CSS sheets are automatically unapplied, JavaScript modifications can be reverted by registering an undo method with `self.port.on("detach", revert);`
+* on Linux with inotifywait (packaged in Debian in _inotify-tools_) the addon will reload automatically on relevant changes in the config directory

 ## (Better?)
 Alternatives